 Richard Akana measuring temperature between snow and ice

-If time allowed, transects were made away from the station, measuring the temperatures, and snow thickness at five metre intervals for 250 meters.
+If time allowed, transects were made away from the station, measuring the snow thickness at five meter intervals for 250 meters.
 The data collected on the snow depth transects is being supplied to the Canadian Ice Service to help ground-truth satellite imagery.

 Oceanetic model 908 thermistor ice buoys were deployed at 2 locations in Dease Strait.
-The buoys measure temperature at 4 depths below the surface of the ice as well as beneath the snow and the air temperature to an accuracy of +/- 0.01 C. The data from these buoys is sent hourly via Iridium satellite to Ocean Networks Canada for display on the internet.
+The buoys measure temperature at 4 depths below the surface of the ice as well as beneath the snow and the air temperature to an accuracy of +/- 0.01 C. The data from these buoys is sent hourly via Iridium satellite to Ocean Networks Canada for display on the internet (dmas.uvic.ca –Ocean Networks Canada Oceans 2.0).
 Ice temperature profiles are useful in looking at events during ice accumulation and break up.

-At 3 stations in Dease Strait, a folding plankton net was deployed.
+At 3 stations in Dease Strait, a folding plankton net, made of 100um mesh, was deployed.
 The net has a 0.5m mouth diameter when deployed and can be collapsed to pass through an 8” (20cm) diameter hole in the ice.
-Samples collected will be used to observe the overwintering adult population species present.
+Samples collected will be used to determine what overwintering zooplankton species are present.
 A year round acoustic instrument (ASL Acoustic Zooplankton & Fish Profiler – AZFP) was deployed from the R/V Martin Bergmann in the summer of 2018 as part of the DFO/Arctic Research Foundation Kitikmeot Sea Science Survey (K3S) to monitor fish and zooplankton in the water.
-Data from the plankton net deployed during CROW above the instrument mooring will help ground-truth the acoustic data.
+Data from the plankton net deployed during CROW, just above the instrument mooring, will help ground-truth the acoustic data.
 At stations near Unahitak Island in Dease Strait and in Darnley Bay, an underwater GoPro camera was used to observe the bottom of the sea ice.
 The ice is being examined for the presence of ice algae and Arctic Cod fish eggs that both appear later in spring before the ice melts and breaks up in June/July.

 At two stations in Darnley Bay, water sampling was conducted inside a tent erected over the hole drilled in the ice.
-Water was sampled from 4 m, mid water and bottom depth for dissolved organic carbon (DIC), salinity, nutrients and O18 oxygen isotope analysis.
-This was conducted to collect data for an ice, ocean environment model being run by Nadia Steiner at Institute of Ocean Sciences, DFO.
+Water was sampled from 4 m, mid water and bottom depth were taken to measure dissolved organic carbon (DIC), alkalinity, salinity, nutrients and O18 oxygen isotope concentration..
+These samples were taken for an ice, ocean environment model being run by Nadja Steiner at Institute of Ocean Sciences, DFO.
 These locations are also sampled in summer from the F/V Frosti conducting research as part of the Canadian Beaufort Sea- Marine Ecosystem Study (CBS-MEA).

 The data collection process is explained fully in the manual:

-Ranger science manual ver8 2016.pdf
+Ranger science manual ver9 2019.pdf